declan91/learn-go/Data Types.md

 # Pointers

-a pointer stores the memory address of a value
+a pointer stores the memory address of a value, https://play.golang.org/p/lUdlZs0OtD-

-	var counter byte = 100
+	counter := 100
 	p := &counter
 	v := *p

 \* p can indirectly reterive and update the value of the counter